cksachdev/vscode-debugging/README.md

         "<node_internals>/**/*.js"
       ],
 ```
 in launch.json.
 After adding skipFiles, none of the breakpoints get triggered e.g. if I put a breakpoint on console log statement, debugger never stops.
-Is this a kn